 The motivation to start this foundation was inspired by a former student who thanked him for making him aware during his awareness sessions at the school they attended: “Because you made us aware I went to the doctor in time.
 I’ve got testicular cancer too.
 I’m 16 and you saved my life”.

-Torsten is now sharing his story through the platform of the Love Your Nuts Foundation emphasising how everybody is valuable they are and how fantastic life can be and therefore has a passion for this campaign – summed up in the video below:
+Torsten is now sharing his story through the platform of the Love Your Nuts Foundation emphasising how everybody is valuable the way they are and how fantastic life can be and therefore has a passion for this campaign – summed up in the videos above and on the homepage.

 The goal of Love Your Nuts is to raise awareness of (testicular) cancer by educating communities about the rarely spoken about cancer that often remains undetected in young adults due to our diverse society in South Africa, where cultural taboos, stigmas and a lack of knowledge about the subject is widespread.